byuitechops/ec3-quiz-design/compontents/questions.md

 * Are you wanting re-usable classes that can apply to different components?
 For instance, I see "head" in a bunch of places and "block."
 Are these supposed to all be the same?
 * Are the surveys pre-filled or user fillable?
 * Are we expecting options for checking and unchecking the survey boxes?

+* Rows/Columns for the surveys, do they have a max height and spread horizontally, or a max width and flow vertically?

+*MODIFY CHAT